thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 configure [timewindow](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow),
 [enter edit mode](#edit-mode) and [add new widgets](#add-new-widget) using the corresponding icons in the toolbar.

-Some of these icons (states, layout, settings, entity aliases, filters, version control, add new widget) are visible only in the "edit" mode.
-All other icons are visible in both "view" and "edit" mode.
+Some of these icons (states, layout, settings, entity aliases, filters, version control, add new widget) are visible only in the "Edit" mode.
+All other icons are visible in both "View" and "Edit" mode.
 You can hide these icons or configure the toolbar to be minimized by default using [settings](/docs/{{docsPrefix}}user-guide/dashboards/#settings).

 {% include images-gallery.html imageCollection="dashboard-toolbar" %}

 ### Edit mode

-To enter dashboard edit mode, open the dashboard and click the "Edit mode" button in the upper right corner of the screen.
+To enter dashboard edit mode, simply open the dashboard you wish to edit and click the "Edit mode" button found in the upper right corner of the screen.

-Once you switch to the edit mode, you can add new and access controls in the dashboard toolbar.
+Once you've switched to edit mode, you can access the dashboard toolbar to add new elements and access controls.
-You can also use "Save" button to save the dashboard or "Cancel" button to rollback all unsaved changes.
+Don't forget to save your changes using the "Save" button, or if you decide to discard any unsaved edits, you can do so by clicking the "Cancel" button.

 {% include images-gallery.html imageCollection="edit-mode" %}